mbogosian/proposed-bitlicense-regulations/README.md

 4. performing retail conversion services **on behalf of others**, including the conversion or exchange of Fiat Currency or other value into Virtual Currency, the conversion or exchange of Virtual Currency into Fiat Currency or other value, or the conversion or exchange of one form of Virtual Currency into another form of Virtual Currency; or

-  *[Commentary: Again, this is too broad and redundant. #2 is purpose agnostic and already covers this.]*
+  *[Commentary: Again, at worst, this is too broad.
+At best, this is redundant. #2 is purpose-agnostic and already covers this.]*

 5. **~~controlling, administering, or issuing a Virtual Currency.~~**

   *[Commentary: Everyone who possesses any quantity of Virtual Currency controls it.
 Anyone who effects its transfer administers it.
 Issuance alone should not require a license unless the issuer also meets the requirements of #2.
-Otherwise a kid experimenting by creating an altcoin in his basement is technically required to have a BitLicense.
+Otherwise a kid experimenting by creating an altcoin in his bedroom in New York is technically required to have a BitLicense.
 Any reasonable interpretation of this clause would necessarily include "on behalf of others" or "for commercial use by others", in which case, entities engaged in this behavior are or should be the same as identified in #2.]*

 ##### **(o) Maintaining Custody or Control of Virtual Currency on Behalf of Others means:**

-1. **possession and exercise of the ability by an entity other than the title holder to spend or effect a transfer of Virtual Currency without assistance from the title holder; or**
+1. **possession and exercise of the ability by an entity other than the title holder of Virtual Currency to spend or effect a transfer of said Virtual Currency without permission from the title holder; or**

-2. **possession and exercise of the ability by an entity other than the title holder to indefinitely prevent or postpone the spending or transferring of Virtual Currency without assistance from the title holder.**
+2. **possession and exercise of the ability by an entity other than the title holder of Virtual Currency to indefinitely prevent or frustrate the spending or transferring of said Virtual Currency without permission from the title holder.**

   *[Commentary: If the stated goal of this regulation is to be given any credibility, it is precisely this type of activity that should be sought to be identified.
 This is what Mt.
 Gox violated.]*